Français

 Projects in South-Eastern Europe

-In Southeast Europe UNECE cooperates with the Petersberg Phase II /Athens Declaration Process.
-Global Water Partnership Mediterranean (GWP-Med), Athens and the Regional Environmental Centre, Szentendre are important partners.
+In Southeast Europe UNECE cooperates with the Global Water Partnership Mediterranean (GWP-Med), Athens and the Regional Environmental Centre, Szentendre are important partners.

 The extended Drin River Basin

-The Drin transboundary system (Basin) is an illustrative example which demonstrates the interdependences between different users as well as uses/functions in five inter-connected water bodies (Prespa, Ohrid and Skadar/Shkoder Lakes and the Drin and Buna/Bojana Rivers) and the Adriatic.
-Cooperation has been established in the Lakes but not at the Basin level; the latter results in the Basin being managed through different and often conflicting national management approaches, and this in turn leads to the degradation of natural values, and considerable pollution export to the Adriatic Sea.
+The Drin transboundary system (Basin) demonstrates the interdependences between different users as well as uses/functions in five inter-connected water bodies (Prespa, Ohrid and Skadar/Shkoder Lakes and the Drin and Buna/Bojana Rivers) and the Adriatic.
+Transboundary cooperation was earlier established in the Lakes but not at the Basin level; the latter resulting in the Basin being managed through different and often conflicting national management approaches, and this in turn leads to the degradation of natural values, and considerable pollution export to the Adriatic Sea.

-UNECE has supported, thanks to Swedish funds, the organization by Global Water Partnership Mediterranean (GWP-Med) of consultation meetings on integrated management of the extended Drin River in November 2008, May and December 2009 that brought together governmental and non-governmental representatives from Albania, Greece, Montenegro, and the former Yugoslav Republic of Macedonia, as well as Kosovo ( UN administered territory under UN Security Council resolution 1244) as well as international organizations and donors.
-The meetings concluded that there is a need to develop cooperation in the basin.
+UNECE supported the organization by Global Water Partnership Mediterranean (GWP-Med) of consultation meetings on integrated management of the extended Drin River in 2008 and 2009 that brought together governmental and non-governmental representatives from Albania, Greece, Montenegro, and the former Yugoslav Republic of Macedonia, Kosovo (UN administered territory under UN Security Council resolution 1244) as well as international organizations and donors.
+The meetings concluded that there is a need to develop cooperation in the whole basin.

 Workshop on Integrated Transboundary Water Resources Management in South-Eastern Europe